In re Summers: Legacy

 The Court's ruling in In re Summers has been sharply criticized.
 Despite Justice Reed's stated respect for Summers' religious beliefs, Reed denigrated him as a "religionist" (someone whose beliefs are not thought through and imfirmly held).
 Reed also imposed his own theology on the Christian Bible, openly criticizing Summers for misinterpreting its tenets and for practicing (rather than merely reading) it.
-One historian has said that "Justice Stanley Reed's majority opinion [is] lacking in anay analysis of the serious constitutional issue involved".
+One historian has said that "Justice Stanley Reed's majority opinion [is] lacking in any analysis of the serious constitutional issue involved".
 A legal scholar has said that Reed's decision is "merely" that Illinois had the right to interpret its oath however it chose.

 The dissents of Holmes in Schwimmer, Hughes in Macintosh, and Black in In re Summers have since become the majority view of the Supreme Court.
 Schwimmer and Macintosh were overruled in Girouard v.
 United States, 328 U.S. 61 (1946).
 But even though the cases which formed the basis of the decision in In re Summers were disavowed, the Court reaffirmed Summers in 1950 in American Communications Association v.
 Douds, 339 U.S. 382 (1950).
 In re Summers became the basis for the Court to uphold a number of loyalty oath cases during the Cold War.